• About

 “We have enough people.
 We also have to expand the value chain of these CBT centres.
 They should not just be to service JAMB alone.

 “They should be able to service WAEC and NECO.
-The proprietors of these businesses, the owners of these businesses, have invested billions of Naira to set up these CBT centres.
-So we also have to help develop a new value chain in our economy.
+The proprietors of these businesses, the owners, have invested billions of Naira to set up these CBT centres.
+We also need to help develop a new value chain in our economy.

 “They will create jobs.
 You see a lot of computers, hardware, and software.
 And more importantly, we have entrepreneurs in Nigeria who are creating and developing these solutions.
 These are homegrown solutions.
 We should all be proud.
 Today, we should all stand tall and be proud of what we utilise.